WOVNio/WOVN.php/README.en.md

 #### `no_hreflang_langs`

-This parameter tells WOVN.php which languages should not have `hreflang` tags emitted (used for SEO).
+This parameter tells WOVN.php which languages should not have `hreflang` tags embedded (used for SEO).

 ```html
 <link rel="alternate" hreflang="en" href="https://my-website.com/en/">